SeldonIO/goven/README.md

 ### Protecting Fields

 Sometimes we may not want particular fields to be searchable by end users.
-You can protect them by:
+You can protect them by removing them from the fields mapping when creating your adaptor.

 ```go
 defaultFields := goven_sql.FieldParseValidatorFromStruct(gorm)